 Redgate Change Control allows you to make changes to your development database whilst you are working on features and improvements.
 When you are happy with your changes you can capture them as migration scripts by using the generate migrations workflow.
-You can share the migrations with the rest of your team and deploy them to other environments.
+Once saved in your project, migration scripts can be shared with the rest of your team and deployed to other environments.

-Make changes directly to your development database or to your Source Control for Oracle project.
-In this example, we are adding a new column called TWITTER_ID to the CONTACTS table and we're also updating our GET_CONTACTS procedure to return this new column.
+Migration scripts can be generated once changes have been made to your development database or to your Source Control for Oracle project.
+In the example below, we are adding a new column called TWITTER_ID to the CONTACTS table and we're also updating our GET_CONTACTS procedure to return this new column.

-If you were previously on this screen and you do not see any changes, click Refresh in the top-right.
+If you were previously on this screen and you do not see any changes, click Refresh.

 There's information that shows how long ago the project was refreshed.
 We also poll periodically to check for changes to your development source that have not been imported yet.
 If there are any changes, a little red asterisk will appear on the Refresh button.